 "Non-structural defective building work means defective building work (other than structural defective building work or residential construction work causing subsidence) that is faulty or unsatisfactory because:

 - it doesn't meet a reasonable standard of construction or finish expected of a competent holder of a contractor’s licence of the relevant class;

 - it has caused a settling in the period defect in a new building such that the building work that does not perform at a standard reasonably expected of work carried out by a competent holder of a contractor’s licence of the relevant class".

-To find our more about rectification post building, just go to the "Rectification of Building Work Policy" Fact Sheet on Queensland Building and Construction Commission's (QBCC) website.
+To find out more about rectification post building, just go to the "Rectification of Building Work Policy" Fact Sheet on Queensland Building and Construction Commission's (QBCC) website.

-That's why it's really important to schedule your ABIS Warranty Building Inspection as a follow-up 11 months after your Handover and within the QBCC's 12-month non-structural building defects warranty period.
+It is imperative to schedule your ABIS Warranty Building Inspection as a follow-up 11 months after your Building Handover and within the QBCC's 12-month non-structural building defects warranty period.